 Azure Arc enabled SQL Managed Instance relies on Azure Arc data controller to establish and maintain a logical connection to the Azure Resource Manager control plane.
 The data controller becomes a group of pods running within the local Kubernetes or AKS cluster.
 The pods orchestrate SQL Managed Instance management and operational tasks, such as provisioning and deprovisioning, automatic failover, updates, scaling, backup and restoration, and monitoring.

 When planning for Azure Arc enabled data services, you need to decide whether the data controller will operate in the Directly Connected or Indirectly Connected connectivity mode.
 Your decision has important implications for the management capabilities and the amount of data being sent to Azure.
 If the Azure Arc enabled data services are directly connected to Azure, then you can manage them by using the standard Azure Resource Manager-based interfaces and tools, including the Azure portal, Azure Command-Line Interface (Azure CLI), or Azure Resource Manager templates.
 If the Azure Arc enabled data services are indirectly connected to Azure, then Azure Resource Manager provides their read-only inventory.
-Similarly, the Directly Connected mode is necessary if you want to provide Azure Arc enabled data services with support for Azure Active Directory (Azure AD), Azure role-based access control (Azure RBAC), or integrate them with such Azure services as Azure Defender, Azure Monitor, or Azure Backup.
+Similarly, the Directly Connected mode is necessary if you want to provide Azure Arc enabled data services with support for Azure Active Directory (Azure AD), Azure role-based access control (Azure RBAC), or integrate them with such Azure services as Microsoft Defender for Cloud, Azure Monitor, or Azure Backup.

 The Indirectly Connected connectivity mode requires a minimal amount of data to be delivered to Azure for inventory and billing purposes at least once per month.